vyanphan/bomb_defusal/README.md

 ### Wires (Simple)
 - When the prompt appears, enter the color codes of the wires in top-down order (no spaces).
-- The color codes are specified in the prompt and below.
+- Type `help` to see the color codes for each wire.

 	| Color  | Code |
 	|--------|------|